ptribble/mvi/README.md

 The intention here is that the system will often be booted under a hypervisor, allowing most of the drivers and support files to be eliminated by default.
 I have tested qemu and VirtualBox.

+There's also a modernized copy of pureboot.sh, which is aimed at turning the proto area from a gate build into a basic bootable iso.

 As an example: